BraveLittleRoaster/ico_scrape/README.md

 Oh yeah, also had a MetroPCS PIN # bruter.
 By feeding the phone number into Twilio, we could find which of these crypto currency tech workers used MetroPCS, then bypass the auth on their account and conduct a port of that number to an alternative SIM if required for engagments.
 I doubt the MetroPCS bruter works still.

 The IMAP dumper, would just feed in a username/password to an IMAP server and dump the contents of their mailbox.
-A lot of ICOs had stood up super basic IMAP systems that were vulnerable to interception with password reuse.
+Mostly useful at ye olde ancient and unsecured AOL IMAP servers.